HaiyuWu/SOTA-Face-Recognition-Train-and-Test/README.md

 # SOTA-FR-train-and-test
-This repository provides a neat package to train and test state-of-the-art face recognition models.
+This repository provides a neat package to efficiently train and test state-of-the-art face recognition models.

 ## Table of contents